 Wild Things is for the young at heart, designed especially for parents with children 6 years of age and under.
 Explore a different park each month every Friday from 9:30am–11:00am.

 Discover nature through your child’s eyes as we explore nature at their pace, searching for animal evidence and signs of the season.
-Nurture a sense of wonder and explore every nook and cranny we come across.
-Sensory exploration and getting dirty are critical experiences for sensory integration and brain development in young children.
+Nurture a sense of wonder as we explore every nook and cranny with our senses.
 Adults learn which native plants (and berries!) are safe to eat and discover the difference between a Douglas Fir and a Grand Fir.
 Our pace is slow and we explore all kinds of trails, so it is best suited for parents who wear their babies, children who are experienced walkers or have parents willing to carry them over the rough bits.
 Strollers are not advised unless indicated.
 Parents are responsible for their children and their safety at all times.
 No pets, please.

 Registration is not necessary. $5 per person.
 Wild Whatcom Walks nature education programs are solely supported by your donations.
 We are a local non-profit organization devoted to exploring nature in your neighborhood.
 Pay as you go or purchase a punch card for $25.